Gorillas vs Chimpanzees – What’s the Difference & Similarities?

 Are Gorillas and Chimpanzees the same?

 Obviously, Gorillas and Chimpanzees are not the same.
-Here are some of the similarities and differences in Gorillas vs Chimpanzees;
+Here are some of the similarities and differences between Gorillas and Chimpanzees;

-The standing height of Chimpanzees is about 3.3 to 4.6 ft whereas that of a male Gorilla is at 1.4 ft to 5 ft tall.
-Female Gorillas are shorter and at 4 ft 1 in to 4 ft 11 in.
+- The standing height of Chimpanzees is about 3.3 to 4.6 ft whereas that of a male Gorilla is 1.4 ft to 5 ft tall.
+Female Gorillas are shorter and from 4 ft 1 to 4 ft 11 in.

-In a gorilla family, the silverback gorilla (who is an older male with silver hair on the back) is the head of the family and in most cases the only adult female in the group.
-For the chimpanzees, the group has many males and females while having multiple breeding partners.
+- In a gorilla family, the silverback gorilla (who is an older male with silver hair on the back) is the head of the family and in most cases the only adult female in the group.
+The chimpanzee, group has many males and females while having multiple breeding partners.

-Gorillas are mostly herbivorous whereas chimpanzees are frugivorous.
-Gorillas eat mainly leaves, nettles, some roots, stem and fruit in smaller quantities.
+- Gorillas are mostly herbivorous whereas chimpanzees are frugivorous.
+Gorillas eat mainly leaves, nettles, some roots, stems, and fruit in smaller quantities.
 They spend much of their day foraging and do not eat meat but eat termites at times.
-Chimps eat insects, meat from bushbabies and monkeys.
+Chimps eat insects and meat from bushbabies and monkeys.
 They also eat fruit for extra energy.

-Chimpanzee use of tools is more advanced than that of the gorillas.
-Chimpanzees can be seen using stones to scare away baboons, making simple spear, and sticks to fish termites.
+- Chimpanzees’ use of tools is more advanced than that of the gorillas.
+Chimpanzees can be seen using stones to scare away baboons, making simple spears, and sticking to fish termites.
 Gorillas can also use sticks to fish for termites.

-In any instance if a gorilla charges, during a Uganda Gorilla trekking safari, Rwanda Gorilla tour or any other encounter with the gorillas, stand still and avoid looking the gorilla directly into the eye.
+In any instance, if a gorilla charges, during a Gorilla trekking in Uganda, Rwanda Gorilla tour, or any other encounter with the gorillas, stand still and avoid looking the gorilla directly in the eye.
 The Gorillas will see you as non-dangerous and will move away.

 Chimpanzees are on the other hand unpredictable.
 During the adolescence stage which is about six or seven the chimps are no longer cute and fun but a bundle of raging testosterone.
 They can attack and when they do so they will bite with fierce canine teeth which exert 20 times more force when biting than a human.